Jdo300/Roo-Code/documentation/roocode-api.md

 ## RooCode API Documentation

 Roo Code is a VS Code extension that provides AI-assisted coding features, allowing developers to interact with a language model directly within their IDE.
-The Roo Code API enables external applications, such as custom websocket servers, to communicate with the extension and leverage its capabilities.
+The Roo Code API enables external applications to communicate with the extension through node-ipc, leveraging its capabilities for both Unix domain sockets and TCP connections.

 To get the `RooCodeAPI` instance, you can use the following code after the Roo extension has been activated and is ready: